BrainStormYourWayIn/sierra/README.md

 You can also use this as an alternative to jinja or Django or another templating engine, or use it along with one

 It's got features like displaying a table on the web application by loading in a .csv file, adding a bulleted list (ol/ul) by just passing in a Python list, automatic support for CSS styling arguments and more!
 You can use for loops, variables, functions - you name it, you have it, with Sierra.
-Improvement in the overall look of the code and better handling of tags with `autoPrettify()`, a feature like no other.
+Improvement in the overall look of the code and intelligent handling of tags with `autoPrettify()`, a feature like no other.
 Harness the power of Python for your web applications!

 [![Downloads](https://pepy.tech/badge/sierra)](https://pepy.tech/project/sierra)
 [![Downloads](https://pepy.tech/badge/sierra/month)](https://pepy.tech/project/sierra)